EyeSeeTea/metadata-generator-script/README.md

 information that dhis2 needs to update the metadata, and also connect to a dhis2 server to update the metadata directly.

+If you need to generate only the json set the `UPDATE_SERVER` option to `false`.

 If you want to manually upload the generated json file to a dhis2 instance, use its `Import/Export` app, go to `Metadata import` and use `Merge` as the "import strategy".

+The `PULL_METADATA_CSV_PATH` variable will store the path where the CSV files will be written.
+If empty, the current working directory will be used.

 If dhis2 fails to automatically update all the category option combinations (which happens occassionally and is a dhis2 issue), you